mRickk/ElaboratoDBErasmus-/readme.txt

 Scroll down for English version.
-Database and application use Italian language because it is required for the university project.
+The use of Italian language in database and application is required for the university project.

 IT